hwayne/hacker-test-history/README.md

 ####  00B3 ...
 Did you contribute to it?

 ####  00B4 Do you have a flowchart template?

+A stencil for quckly drawing flowchart shaped on paper.
+Like [this](http://ferretronix.com/march/ibm_publications/ibm_flowchart_template_1.jpg).

 ####  00B5 ...
 Is it unused?